Encephalitis lethargica

-Encephalitis lethargica is an atypical form of encephalitis.
-Also known as "sleeping sickness" or "sleepy sickness" (distinct from tsetse fly-transmitted sleeping sickness), it was first described in 1917 by neurologist Constantin von Economo and pathologist Jean-René Cruchet.
+Encephalitis lethargica (EL) is an atypical form of encephalitis.
+Also known as "von Economo Encephalitis", "sleeping sickness" or "sleepy sickness" (distinct from tsetse fly–transmitted sleeping sickness), it was first described in 1917 by neurologist Constantin von Economo and pathologist Jean-René Cruchet.
 The disease attacks the brain, leaving some victims in a statue-like condition, speechless and motionless.
 Between 1915 and 1926, an epidemic of encephalitis lethargica spread around the world.
 The exact number of people infected is unknown, but it is estimated that more than one million people contracted the disease during the epidemic, which directly caused more than 500,000 deaths.
-Most of those who survived never returned to their pre-morbid vigour.
+Most of those who survived never recovered their pre-morbid vigour.

 Signs and symptoms

 Encephalitis lethargica is characterized by high fever, sore throat, headache, lethargy, double vision, delayed physical and mental response, sleep inversion and catatonia.
 In severe cases, patients may enter a coma-like state (akinetic mutism).
 Patients may also experience abnormal eye movements ("oculogyric crises"), Parkinsonism, upper body weakness, muscular pains, tremors, neck rigidity, and behavioral changes including psychosis.
-Klazomania (a vocal tic) is sometimes present.
+Klazomania, a vocal tic involving compulsive screaming, is sometimes present.

+Approximately a third of the affected children experienced change of behavior, with many of them becoming "delinquents".
+Boys between the ages of 5 and 18 years were the most affected.
+Symptoms include change of personality, restlessness, irregular sleeping habits, emotional instability manifesting as irritability, crying spells, and temper tantrums, including impulsivity, and unpredictability, what Economo described as "moral insanity".
+More extreme cases include aggression and "shameless sexual activity".
+Children under the age of 5 years suffered severe developmental delays.
+Delays were also present in children between 5 and 14 years of age, even though the claims are controversial.

+It is estimated that 25–90% of adults also suffered from psychological problems, including hysteria and abnormal behavior and movement.
+A large minority of patients described having bradyphrenia.